mgalley/DSTC7-End-to-End-Conversation-Modeling/data_extraction/README.md

 ### Facts file:

 Each line of `trial.facts.txt` contains a "fact", either a sentence, paragraph (or other snippet of text) relevant to the current conversation.
 Use conversation IDs to find the facts relevant to each conversation.
-Note: facts relevant to a given conversation are ordered as they appear on the web page from which they have been extracted.
+Note: facts relevant to a given conversation are ordered as they appear on the original web page.
 The file contains 3 columns:

 1. subreddit name
 2. conversation ID
 3. fact

-To produce the facts relevant to each conversation, we took the text of the page using an html-to-text converter ([BeautifulSoup]{https://www.crummy.com/software/BeautifulSoup/}), but kept the most important tags intact (`<title>, <h1-6>, <p>, etc`).
-As web formatting differs substantially from domain to domain and common tags like `<p>` may not be used in some domains, we kept all the text of the page even when it is not surrounded by these common tags (however, we do remove javascript and style code).
-As some of the facts data tend to be noisy, you may want restrict yourself to facts that contain tags.
+To produce the facts relevant to each conversation, we extracted the text of the page using an html-to-text converter ([BeautifulSoup]{https://www.crummy.com/software/BeautifulSoup/}), but kept the most important tags intact (`<title>, <h1-6>, <p>, etc`).
+As web formatting differs substantially from domain to domain and common tags like `<p>` may not be used in some domains, we decided to keep all the text of the original page (however, we do remove javascript and style code).
+As some of the fact data tend to be noisy, you may want restrict yourself to facts delimited by these tags.

 #### Labeled anchors